taektay/ee106/docs/lab8.rst

 The above code can be used as a template for the Lab 7 and the final Lab.

 ROS Bag Recording and Data Logging
 ----------

-One of the ways to record the data being produced or computed during a ROS scenario you can use the ROS bag command.
-Specifically, this command enables the ROS data logging feature, to capture information that is being published via the ROS Topics.
-This information is saved in ROS Bag files, which can be accessed at a later time and be replayed back to repeat the scenario.
+One of the ways to record the data being produced during a ROS scenario you can use the ROS bag command.
+Specifically, this command enables the ROS data logging feature to capture information that is being published via the ROS Topics and save it locally.
+The information is saved in ROS Bag file format (`.bag`), which can be accessed at a later time and be replayed back to replay the captured data of the scenario.

-The ROS Bag recording can be used in our experiment to save the implemented scenario of the TurtleBot3 and then can be replayed to visualize the scenario.
+In our scenario, the ROS Bag recording can be used to save the implemented scenario of the TurtleBot3 and then can be replayed to visualize the data captured during the real scenario.
 To save the ROS Bag you can execute while the robot is running,

   .. code-block:: bash